-In all other areas, banks will now function from 10 am to 5 pm.
+Banks will now function from 10 am to 5 pm in all other areas.
 For customers, these banks will shut their doors at 4 pm.

 These timings are applicable to all public sector banks like the State Bank of India (SBI), Bank of Baroda, Punjab National Bank, Canara Bank, Corporation Bank, etc.

-The Indian Banks’ Association (IBA) had approved three-time slots for customer banking hours for PSBs all over India.
-The timings were – 9 am to 3 pm, 10 am to 4 pm and 11 am to 5 pm.
+The Indian Banks’ Association (IBA) approved three-time slots for customer banking hours for PSBs all over India.
+The timings were – 9 am to 3 pm, 10 am to 4 pm, and 11 am to 5 pm.

-In each state, the State Level Bankers’ Committee (SLBCs) was asked to come up with recommendations for uniform time slots after consultation with the leadership of different banks.
-While some states implemented it earlier, Maharashtra SLBC had recommended the implementation of uniform banking hours with effect from November 1.
+In each state, the State Level Bankers’ Committee (SLBCs) was asked to develop recommendations for uniform time slots after consultation with the leadership of different banks.
+While some states implemented it earlier, Maharashtra SLBC had recommended implementing uniform banking hours with effect from November 1.

 State Bank of India working hours